 At Skylark, we’re proud to be a part of The New Mentality, a network of youth facilitated groups from across Ontario that works with partner agencies in their communities to raise mental health awareness and reduce the stigma surrounding it.

 Each year, we hire two youth facilitators to lead a project that aims to reduce the stigma surrounding mental health, with the support of a group of youth volunteers and adult allies.
+The New Mentality is open to youth aged 14 to 24.

 One of our past New Mentality projects was creating Mental Health First Aid Kits.
 Each kit includes a wonderful youth-made workbook and is available to download and print by clicking here.